-Create a Lightning App and Components
+Create Lightning Apps and Aura Components

-To create Lightning apps and components from the CLI, you must have an aura directory in your Salesforce DX project.
+To create Lightning apps and Aura components from the CLI, you must have an aura directory in your Salesforce DX project.

 - 1. In <app dir>/main/default, create the aura directory. - 2.
 Change to the aura directory. - 3.
-In the aura directory, create a Lightning app or a Lightning component.
+In the aura directory, create a Lightning app or an Aura component.

-sfdx force:lightning:app:create -n mylightningapp
+sfdx force:lightning:app:create -n myAuraapp

-sfdx force:lightning:component:create -n mylightningcomp
+sfdx force:lightning:component:create --type aura -n myAuraComponent